carsondarrow/lis4369/a1/README.md

 Three Parts:

 1. Distributed Version Control with Git and Bitbucket
-2. Development installations
+2. Development Installations
-3. Chapter Questions (Chs 1, 2)
+3. Questions

 #### README.md file should include the following items:

-* Screenshot of Apache Installation
+* Screenshot of A1 Tip Calculator IDLE
-* Screenshot of running java Hello
+* Screenshot of A1 Tip Calculator VS Code
-* Screenshot of running Android Studio - My First App
+* Screenshot of A1 Tip Calculator Jupyter Notebook
 * git commands with short descriptions
 * Bitbucket repo links